rrooij/sd3save_editor/docs/character encoding.md

 **Remarks**

 - Problematic characters are marked with a red square.
 They are exempt from encoding.
-- Japanese uses fullwidth characters.
+- Japanese uses full-width characters.
-- Slected characters of the Japanese encoding beyond 009F are listed separatedly.
+- Selected characters of the Japanese encoding beyond 009F are listed separately.
 - Furthermore, Japanese kana and kanji are listed as N/A.

 | | Japanese | English | German | French | Italian | Spanish |